 Case: 1

 An engineer offers structural design services to a building complex in May 2010.
-In October 2010, halfway, it was evident that the construction was not structurally viable and therefore, it required to be demolished and re-designed.
+In October 2010, halfway through, it was evident that the construction was not structurally viable and therefore, it had to be demolished and redesigned.

 Read More: How does Professional Indemnity Insurance Benefit the IT Firms?